Thinking about what to do in Banff at Christmas time?

 The experience celebrates the incredible animals who live in Banff National Park, reflecting this land’s cherished healing and restorative powers, and tells an inspiring story of hope and unity.

-The Banff Christmas Market and the Santa Claus Parade in Banff are sure to be a winner.
+The Banff Christmas Market and the Banff Santa Claus Celebration of Lights are sure to be a winner.

 You can also take a trip to the rejuvenating Banff Hot Springs, Upper Hot Springs, especially if you have been skiing on the many slopes in the area — something to soothe the aching muscles.